Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/04-Moving Objects.md

 If you aren't familiar with yaw, pitch and roll, then just just know that yaw rotates around the y-axis, pitch around the x-axis and roll around the z-axis.

 ![principal axes](media/yaw-pitch-roll.png)

+We wanted to rotate our platform around the y-axis, so that means we applied a rotation on the yaw axis.
+To make it oscillate we used sin motion again, with timer as the input parameter.
+Multiplying timer by 30 makes it repeat roughly every 6 seconds and multiplying it by 90 outside the sin block, makes it spin quater way around and then back again.

 ## Moving our enemy towards the player